REHMANNIA Overview Information

 REHMANNIA Side Effects & Safety

-There is not enough information to know if rehmannia is safe or what side effects it might cause.
+There is not enough information available to know if rehmannia is safe to take for medical conditions.

-Special Precautions & Warnings:Pregnancy and breast-feeding: Not enough is known about the use of rehmannia during pregnancy and breast-feeding.
+Special Precautions & Warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking rehmannia if you are pregnant or breast-feeding.
 Stay on the safe side and avoid use.

 Diabetes: Since rehmannia might affect blood sugar levels, people with diabetes should avoid or be very cautious about taking rehmannia.
 If you have diabetes and take rehmannia, monitor your blood sugar carefully.